Moment

 Best For: Photographers looking for a way to set their images apart with a more unique, vibrant colorway.

-Kodak Professional Ektar 100 is a fantastically vibrant film stock that overdramatized colors and hues to seem larger than life yet still keeps the photo's integrity.
-With colorful blues in the skies and crisp detail due to the stocks’ low ISO — Ektar provides a colorway and contrast line that distinguishes itself from the other stocks.
+This one is a fantastically vibrant film stock that overdramatizes colors and hues yet still maintains the photo's integrity.
+With colorful blues in the skies and crisp detail due to the stock’s low ISO, Ektar provides a colorway and contrast line that distinguishes itself from the other stocks.

 Made For Landscapes